MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-winmain-background-task.md

 ---
 title: Create and register a winmain background task
-description: Create a COM background task that can run in your main process or out-of-process when your packaged winmain app may not be running. ms.assetid: 8CBD4986-6E65-4374-BC7C-C38908E417E1 ms.date: 03/27/2020 ms.topic: article
+description: Create a COM background task that can run in your main process or out-of-process when your packaged Win32 desktop app may not be running. ms.assetid: 8CBD4986-6E65-4374-BC7C-C38908E417E1 ms.date: 03/27/2020 ms.topic: article
-keywords: windows 10, desktop bridge, sparse signed packaged, winmain, background task ms.localizationpriority: medium
+keywords: windows 10, desktop bridge, sparse signed packaged, win32, background task ms.localizationpriority: medium
 dev_langs:
 - csharp
 - cppwinrt
 ---

-# Create and register a winmain COM background task
+# Create and register a Win32 COM background task

 > [!TIP]
 > The BackgroundTaskBuilder.SetTaskEntryPointClsid method is available starting in Windows 10, version 2004.

 > [!NOTE]
-> This scenario is only applicable to packaged WinMain apps.
+> This scenario is only applicable to packaged Win32 desktop apps.
 UWP applications will encounter errors trying to implement this scenario.

 **Important APIs**

 -   [**IBackgroundTask**](/uwp/api/Windows.ApplicationModel.Background.IBackgroundTask)
 -   [**BackgroundTaskBuilder**](/uwp/api/Windows.ApplicationModel.Background.BackgroundTaskBuilder)

-Create a COM background task class and register it to run in your full trust packaged winmain app in response to triggers.
+Create a COM background task class and register it to run in your full trust packaged Win32 app in response to triggers.
 You can use background tasks to provide functionality when your app is suspended or not running.
 This topic demonstrates how to create and register a background task that can run in your foreground app process or another process.

 ## Create the Background Task class